-Ingredients: Organic olive oil infused with local calendula, chamomile, dandelion flowers, purple dead nettle, and cottonwood buds, plus locally sourced beeswax.
+Ingredients: Organic olive oil infused with local calendula, chamomile, dandelion flowers, purple dead nettle, and cottonwood buds, plus local beeswax.
 The calendula, chamomile, and purple dead nettle were grown here at Ritual Mischief on Whidbey.
 The dandelion flowers were grown here at Ritual Mischief and also ethically wild gathered on Whidbey in fields where they live well away from roads and poison spraying.
-The cottonwood buds came from windfall branches after winter windstorms gathered on friends' farms both here on Whidbey (at beautiful Nice Hen Prints farm) and in Arlington, WA (at stunning Mountain Tree Farm).
-The beeswax I use comes from Maya Farm on Whidbey, Hive Harvest on the Olympic Peninsula, and Brambleberry in Bellingham, WA.
+The cottonwood buds came from windfall branches after winter windstorms gathered on friends' farms both here on Whidbey and in Arlington, WA (at our friends' wonderful Mountain Tree Farm).
+I use local beeswax from Maya Farm on Whidbey and Hive Harvest on the Olympic Peninsula and a tiny bit from Brambleberry in Bellingham, WA.

 Size/container: Reusable, 2-ounce, pull-top tin.
 If you'd like a larger tin of this, let me know.
 I'm thinking about doing a 4-ounce tin.
 See the Packaging page of this website for more details.

 To use: Use a clean, well-washed fingertip to apply a bit of salve to well-cleaned minor cuts, scrapes, and abrasions.
 One to three times a day, as needed.
 Cover with a clean bandage when that's helpful.
 Consult your trusted medical professional (doctor, nurse practitioner, naturopathic physician, or clinical herbalist, for example) for more serious cuts/scrapes/abrasions, and if your skin doesn't heal as expected, and also before using this salve with young children.
 As with all our products, if your body or their body doesn't like this salve, stop using it.